varun6531/Investra/README.md

 Toggle on top right to Ultra mode for RAG + Enhanced with real-time stock data and web search capabilities.
 Ask about current stock prices, market trends, or any financial questions - the AI will search for the latest information when the document doesn't contain the answer.

-See below for app pages, feature completion, requirements, installion, running, tech stack used, reflection and plan for future.
+See below for app pages, feature completion, requirements, installation, running, tech stack used, reflection and plan for future.

 ## On start you get to see mode options, click Get Started with Investra:
 <img width="1920" height="1080" alt="Mode Options" src="https://github.com/user-attachments/assets/5fd7138d-8f71-4204-aa2c-bf71cf214759" />